Military badges of the United States

 Military badges of the United States are awards authorized by the United States Armed Forces that signify rating, qualification, or accomplishment in several career fields, and also serve as identification devices for personnel occupying certain assignments.
 Personal recognition is granted to service members by a number of awards and decorations.
 Together with military decorations, such badges are authorized for wear on military uniforms.

 Each of the six military services maintains a separate series of badges that may be awarded to service members, although some badges may be shared between branches.
 An example of the latter is the Basic Parachutist Badge, which is authorized for wear by all six services.
 Each service determines how badges are displayed, how many may be worn at one time, and whether badges awarded by other branches may be worn on the uniform.
 Properly earned foreign badges may also be worn, depending on the branch of service, awarding nation, and type of badge.

 General categories

-There are six general categories of United States military badges: